Z3r0ish/createJson/README.md

 A python script to generate a database.json file, it walks thought all the files from the [CWD](https://en.wikipedia.org/wiki/Working_directory) and all its [Subdirectories](https://www.computerhope.com/jargon/s/subdirec.htm) and collects info from all the [.mp4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) files.

+## Disclaimer
+This project uses both the AniList and theMovieDB API's, thanks to tmdb I can take all the usefull episode metadata!

 ## Requirements